analogdevicesinc/VSCode-Maxim/userguide.md

 * `"debugger":"cmsis-dap"` (leaving at default)
     * The value "cmsis-dap" is used for the MAX32625PICO debugger adapter, which comes with our EVKITs and is used in the platforms with integrated debuggers such as the MAX32670EVKIT.
 Unless you're using a different adapter, such as an Olimex, leave this value at its default.

 Save your changes with `CTRL+S` and reload the VS Code window.
 A reload is necessary after changing the target platform so that VS Code re-parses the config file and re-loads Intellisense from scratch to use the correct updated filepaths.
 The window can be re-loaded with the `Reload Window` developer command.
-Use `Ctrl + Shift + P` to open up the developer command prompt.
+Use `Ctrl + Shift + P` to open the developer command prompt.

 ![Reload window](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/reload_window.JPG)